yhuang3-uf/postgres-speedtest/README.md

 # PostgreSQL Speed Test
-Speed test for a PostgreSQL server
+Paired speed comparison for a PostgreSQL server.

+Compares the throughput of PostgreSQL server against another.

 ## Methodology
 Thirty (30) trials will be conducted.
 In each trial, the following queries will